 The UE moves from the E-UTRAN and synchronizes with the target NG-RAN.
 The UE may resume the uplink transmission of user plane data only for those QFIs and Session IDs for which there are radio resources allocated in the NG-RAN.

 The E-UTRAN sends DL data to the Data Forwarding address received in step 1.
-If the indirect data forwarding is applied, the the E-UTRAN forward the DL data to NG-RAN via the SGW and the v-UPF.
+If the indirect data forwarding is applied, the E-UTRAN forward the DL data to NG-RAN via the SGW and the v-UPF.
 The v-UPF forwards the data packets to the NG-RAN using the N3 Tunnel Info for data forwarding, adding the QFI information.
 The target NG-RAN prioritizes the forwarded packets over the fresh packets for those QoS flows for which it had accepted data forwarding.

 If Direct data forwarding is applied, the E-UTRAN forwards the DL data packets to the NG-RAN via the direct data forwarding tunnel.